 Community Colleges of Spokane grading system provides a permanent record of grade evaluations that reflect, in various ways, successful course and program completion.
 The colleges operate on a quarter system.
 The quarter hour of credit is the unit of instruction.

 GRADE LEGEND

 Grades at CCS are reported in numerical fractions to the nearest tenth.
-The numerical grades are based on the letter grade system used prior to the 1986-87 academic year, and general equivalents are as follows:
+Letter grade equivalents are as follows: